shapeoko/Docs/content/wheels.md

 2. Using one of the M5 x 20mm BHCS, slide the wheel over the screw
 3. Slide a single precision washer around the screw
 4. Slide another bearing around the screw
 5. Using your thumbs, squeeze the assembly together.
 There will be a bit of friction getting the bearings settled into the wheel.
+These are force fit tolerances so you might have to push hard.
 When you tighten the wheel to the plate, you will squeeze the entire thing together tightly.
 6. Repeat this procedure for the remaining V-Wheels (20 total)

+**Note:** You may want to consider marking the precision washers with a marker.
+If you run in to problems, the M5 Flat Washers and these precision washers are almost indistinguishable and very easy to mix up.
+If you mark them from the start, this shouldn't happen.

+The precision washer in the wheel assemblies may get off-center while storing them --- if this happens, use a small tool to re-center them.

 ![Idler Wheel Assembled](tPictures/so_v_wheel_4.jpg)